Symmetry classification correspondence between quadratic Lindbladians and their steady states

-The right-hand-side of the master equation is regarded as a linear map $\sL[\hrho]$ on the space of density operators, and $\sL$ is named a \textit{superoperator}. $\sL[\hrho]$ plays a role similar to that of the many-body Hamiltonian for closed systems.
-But it possesses complex eigenvalues in general.
-The non-Hermiticity of $\sL$ forbids a direct application of AZ tenfold way theory.
-Fortunately, there exists a theory that generalizes the AZ classification theory to the non-Hermitian domain, usually called the Bernard-LeClair (BL) symmetry classification theory\cite{bl1}.
-The BL classification theory was recently demonstrated to be a successful framework for classifying non-Hermitian matrices\cite{bl2,bl3,bl4,bl5,bl6}.
-Several recent works have applied the BL symmetry classification theory to classify Lindbladian superoperators $\sL$\cite{classification1,classification2,classification3}, and unveiled some universal topological\cite{open_top4,open_top5,open_top6,open_top1,open_top2,open_top7,open_top3} and quantum chaos\cite{open_chaos1,open_chaos2,open_chaos3,open_chaos4,open_chaos5,open_chaos6,open_chaos7,open_chaos8,open_chaos9,open_chaos10} properties of open quantum systems.
+For such systems, both the long-time stationary state and the transient dynamical phenomenon are of fundamental importance.
+The former is described by the steady state density matrix $\hrhos$.
+The symmetry and topology of $\hrhos$, particularly for fermionic Gaussian states amenable to AZ tenfold way classification, have been extensively investigated\cite{top_dens1,top_dens2,top_dens3,top_dens4,top_dens5,top_dens6,top_dens7,top_dens8}.
+Transient phenomena, on the other hand, is described by the dynamical generator $\sL$, dubbed the Lindbladian superoperator.
+When regarded as a linear map in the operator space, $\sL$ is in general non-Hermitian, preventing a direct AZ classification.
+Fortunately, the Bernard-LeClair (BL) classification for non-Hermitian matrices\cite{bl1}, recently well-developed and validated \cite{bl2,bl3,bl4,bl5,bl6}, offers a suitable framework.
+Applying the BL classification theory to $\sL$, several recent work unveiled universal topological\cite{open_top4,open_top5,open_top6,open_top1,open_top2,open_top7,open_top3} and quantum chaos\cite{open_chaos1,open_chaos2,open_chaos3,open_chaos4,open_chaos5,open_chaos6,open_chaos7,open_chaos8,open_chaos9,open_chaos10} properties of open quantum systems.

-However, an outstanding question still remains largely unexplored: \textit{How the symmetry classification of the Lindbladian affects the steady state, especially the symmetry classification of its steady states?} Intuitively, the structure of Lindbladian $\sL$ fully determines the steady state $\hrhos$.
-So it is expected that symmetry classification of $\sL$ also determines the physical properties of $\hrhos$.
-But when it comes to symmetry classification, a division immediately arises: the steady state $\hrhos$ is a Hermitian operator and is therefore subject to AZ instead of the BL classification theory.
-The classification of $\sL$ and $\hrhos$ utilize different frameworks.
-Their connections remain to be clarified.
+However, a fundamental question still remains largely unexplored: \textit{How the symmetry classification of the Lindbladian affects the steady state, especially the symmetry classification of its steady state?} Given the physical intuition that transient dynamics gradually shape the steady state, we expect the symmetry classification of $\sL$ to dictate the physical properties of $\hrhos$.
+However, a gap arises when considering their symmetry classifications: $\sL$ and $\hrhos$ are described within different theoretical frameworks.
+Furthermore, the BL classification theory for $\sL$ comprises 54 possible symmetry classes\cite{bl2,bl3,bl4,bl5,bl6}, while the AZ classification for $\hrhos$ encompasses only ten.
+Due to this divergence, the connections between symmetry classifications of $\sL$ and $\hrhos$ are yet to be clear.